ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Approval of registrations through an end of day process.

-As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor.
+As a process, MOSIP enables a designated operator to review/approve every registration at the end of day before the packet is sent to Registration processor.
 This process is done to prevent fraudulent of the packets.

 Supervisor can log in to the registration client application and view a list of registration ID that are awaiting for approval